2018-2019 Flu Vaccine, Prevention and Treatment

 Vaccine Effectiveness Rates

 Last year it was said that the flu vaccine was only 10% effective.
 In retrospect, the CDC published an average for all age groups of 40%.
-Here are the reported rates of effectiveness for the last 14 years.
+Here are the reported rates of effectiveness for the last 14 years [link is no longer available].
 A more detailed breakdown by age for 2016-2017 shows even more variability.
 All these statistics are somewhat irrelevant.
 What is more relevant is the flu vaccination most often less than 40% effective.
 So the recommendation is based on, “well, it’s better than nothing.”
 I can’t think of hardly any other medication in use today were the rationale is, “well, it’s better than nothing.”
 Surely there must be a stronger argument and rationale to the widespread public campaign to “get your flu shot now.”

 Recalling my days in Urgent Care once again in the early 1990s, it was common knowledge that “there is no medical treatment for the flu.”
 So you must get a flu vaccination.
 This always puzzled me because there was indeed a medication that treated the flu.
 Symmetrel (Amatidine).
 This was discovered by happen stance when so many Parkinson’s patients who were treated with Symmetrel for “the shakes” had a much lower incidence of the flu.
 I began using Symmetrel with rewarding success.